Khaled97Otour/Neural-Network-to-detect-autism/README.md

 - numpy
 - Keras >= 2
 - TensorFlow >= 1.15 (or other backend, not tested, TensorFlow is needed by Keras)

+After build my dataset I have to create my model which was done by two steps.

+# First I build two CNN lightweight model (mobile_net and squeezenet):

+- The input image was (60,60,3).
+- The out put of each model was a Global pool 2D.

+# Second I Concatenate this two model and create a RNN model :

+- I used a GRU.
+- SGD optimizer was used to have the best result.